mattsteadman/SICP/notes/Notes for 1.1.md

 Also note that in Lisp, a symbol's binding has lexical scope, not the mapping from an identifier to a symbol.
 That mapping transcends scope.
 For instance in `(let ((x 3)) (let ((x 4)) ..))` the identifier `x` in the source is mapped to a symbol object when the source is scanned and turned into a nested list, at what is known as "read time".
 Both occurrences of `x` map to the same symbol object, even though each one denotes a local variable in a different lexical scope.
 A symbol object is a concrete data structure in the address space; every `x` in the internal representation of the form is a pointer to that object.

 **Block Structure:**
-Refers to the nesting of definitions within other defintions, so that inner defintions are only accessible from within the outer defintion.
+Refers to the nesting of definitions within other definitions, so that inner definitions are only accessible from within the outer definition.
 Embedded definitions must come first in a procedure body.